I have a couple hours before sunrise and a dead city to wander.

 The color balance is so messed up, but it's also an advantage: in post I can adjust it to get the color contrast I want, and fine tune the black and white chroma luminance to my liking.

-One would expect that place to be more live when the sun is about to rise, but nothing happens.
+One would expect that place to be more lively when the sun is about to rise, but nothing happens.
 I could be the only living being in the universe.

 Everything is here for me and only me: the lights are there to allow me to shoot, the benches to allow me to rest.